Dudely3/Dudely3/README.md

 ### Hi there 👋

 My name is Addison.
-I like to build online services, code APIs, and play with AI.
+I like to build online services, APIs, and play with AI.
+I do a lot of work in C# .Net, but recently I've been branching out into things like Python.

 I was in a restrictive non-compete clause until the end of 2023, so much of the code I've written is private.
 However, I was recently laid off so now I can post whateevr I want! 😄